Goodlord is the award-winning lettings platform that works alongside your CRM to manage the entire tenancy process in one place.

 After nearly 14 months of extended notice periods, the notice that landlords will have to give to their tenants will drop to four months from 1 June in England.
 This is the first step towards notice periods dropping to pre-pandemic standards, expected by 1 October 2021.
 The evictions ban in England also came to an end on 31 May, meaning that bailiffs can re-start the enforcement of possession warrants.

-The four-month notice periods are expected to remain in place until 30 September 2021, when they will drop to two months in England.
+The four-month notice periods for all other grounds are expected to remain in place until 30 September 2021, when they will drop to two months in England.
 However, as is the case with the six-month notice periods, there will be exceptions to this for the most serious cases, including for:

 The drop is intended to offer a balanced approach to supporting tenants while recognising that "45% of private landlords own just one property and are highly vulnerable to rent arrears."